vuejs/docs/src/api/built-in-components.md

   <teleport to="some-string" />
   ```

   - `disabled` - `boolean`.
-This optional prop can be used to disable the portal's functionality, which means that its slot content will not be moved anywhere and instead be rendered where you specified the `<teleport>` in the surrounding parent component.
+This optional prop can be used to disable the `<teleport>`'s functionality, which means that its slot content will not be moved anywhere and instead be rendered where you specified the `<teleport>` in the surrounding parent component.

   ```html
   <teleport to="#popup" :disabled="displayVideoInline">